 * Peter Rickard, A History of the French Language, Routledge, 1989.
 A good, systematic treatment of this subject.

 * Oxford School French Dictionary, 2002; Langenscheidt Universal French Dictionary, 1980; Larousse French Dictionary, 1971.
 These three basic dictionaries are used as a guide to determine inclusion of words; if a word being considered is not a headword in any of the three dictionaries (such as some relatively frequently used words of vulgar or obscene nature), generally it will not be included in this book.
 In addition, these basic dictionaries as well as WordReference.com including the forum discussions therein are regularly consulted to select the most appropriate definitions, and whether and what to add as additional information such as precautions, false friends, or anything else interesting.
-To add comments on false friends, various websites and Saul H. Rosenthal’s book, French Faux Amis: The Combined Book, Philip Thody & Howard Evans, Mistakable French: Faux Amis and Key Words, have been consulted.
+To add comments on false friends, various websites and books such as Saul H. Rosenthal, French Faux Amis: The Combined Book, Philip Thody & Howard Evans, Mistakable French: Faux Amis and Key Words, have been consulted.

 §1.
 The words in this book are taken from the Lexique corpus, specifically